 Reflecting on 50 years and captured in short films, visitors share their best IFFR stories, while past Tiger-winning filmmakers share a creative tribute to the festival.
 IFFR Plays Back ◀◀ films will be available to watch on IFFR.com.
 A selection of 25 visitor stories will also be officially archived with Stadsarchief Rotterdam.

 IFFR exhibits 100 festival posters: 50 from the archive, next to 50 from the future.
 Each edition’s official poster, from the very first designed by Evert Maliangkay to 75B’s latest adaptation of the tiger, will be presented next to designs by Willem de Kooning Academy students who imagine the visual language of IFFR for the next 50 years.
-IFFR 100 will be shown in an exhibition space as well as on IFFR.com and as a projection on the prominent Rotterdam cinema Pathé Schouwburgplein.
+IFFR 100 will be presented on IFFR.com and as a projection on the prominent Rotterdam cinema Pathé Schouwburgplein.

 IFFR in Groningen

 We’re also celebrating 25 years of IFFR in Groningen.
 Since 1997, Forum Groningen has programmed a pocket edition of IFFR simultaneously during the festival in Rotterdam, showing a cross-section of the best films on the big screen.

 Following the first chapter in February, our online streaming platform IFFR Unleashed will keep the festival spirit going with its own 50th-edition offering.
 The 50/50 collection will be made up of 50 ‘programmer’s favourite’ films, one selected from each IFFR edition.
 Confirmed titles include The Cow directed by Dariush Mehrjui (IFFR 1972) and It Felt Like Love by Eliza Hittman (IFFR 2013).